francois-roseberry/monopoly-js/README.md

 # Monopoly-js [Halted]

 Halted because tests were becoming flaky and I had other projects.
-I'm still listening though, fell free to contribute.
+I'm still listening though, feel free to contribute.

 Scroll down for demo